modo-lv/caves-of-qud-mods/README.md

 Swimming in deep water automatically trains [Swimming](https://wiki.cavesofqud.com/wiki/Swimming) skill.

-Note that this is an individual skill (a "power"), rather than a skill tree -- unlocking it will not automatically make the rest of the [Endurance](https://wiki.cavesofqud.com/wiki/Endurance) tree available.
+Note that this is an individual skill, rather than a skill tree -- unlocking it will not unlock [Endurance](https://wiki.cavesofqud.com/wiki/Endurance).

 ## Snake Oiler